pi-josh/Mapakalamidad.ph-Flood-Report-Dashboard/README.md

 - **Evaluate** the role of MapaKalamidad.ph in improving disaster response times.
 - **Analyze** the platform's influence on community preparedness during typhoons.
 - **Examine** how well the platform integrates with **Local Government Unit (LGU)** strategies and whether it aids in better reporting of disaster incidents.

+## Scope and Limitations

+The analysis focuses on **archival reports** of data collected during the months of **January and February**, specifically in typhoon-affected regions where **MapaKalamidad.ph** was utilized.
+The evaluation includes responses from LGUs, user feedback, and disaster outcomes within this time frame.

+However, certain limitations may affect the analysis:
+- **Time Frame**: The analysis is restricted to the months of **January–February**, which may not provide a comprehensive view of the platform's effectiveness during other typhoon seasons.
+- **Data Availability**: There may be limitations in the availability and consistency of data from LGUs and other local sources, which could impact the overall findings.

 ## Analytical Questions
 1. How does MapaKalamidad.ph influence disaster response times?